fafalone/WinDevLib/README.md

    Note: This was done assuming "LIFTED_SDK" was not defined.
 There's some deleted vtable entries, additional interfaces, additional coclasses, and entirely different GUIDs for everything if that is defined; the meaning is entirely undocumented.
 Will look into it in the future.\
 -D2D1 PredeclaredId class from The trick's bas for e.g. D2D1::RectF.
 Disabled by default, to enable, set WINDEVLIB_DXHELPERS\
    Note: __F functions will be converted to overloads pending a tB bug fix concerning them.\
--Added some missing content from lmaccess.h and lmwksta.h to bring coverage to 100%; added LMalert.h, LMaudit.h, LMErrlog.h, LMRemUtl.h, LMSvc.h, LMDFS.h 100%,
+-Added some missing content from lmaccess.h and lmwksta.h to bring coverage to 100%; added LMalert.h, LMaudit.h, LMErrlog.h, LMRemUtl.h, LMSvc.h, LMDFS.h 100%
+-Some netapi32 structs changed from String to LongPtr for consistency with vast majority of others.

 **Update (v8.11.528, 08 May 2025):**\
 -Added WebAuthN APIs (Windows Hello and other new security tokens; webauthn.h 100%)\